-The manual is not a biology book, it is a manual for healthy living; With its practicality, great illustrations and design, and detailed, science-based facts it becomes your personal health guide that helps you to take control of all aspects of your health.
+Even though it is a science-based human manual, it is not a biology book (although you will learn a lot about human biology by reading it).
+However, mainly it is a manual for healthy living.
+With its practicality, great illustrations and design, and detailed, science-based facts it becomes your personal health guide that helps you to take control of all aspects of your health.

 Authors of the Biohacker’s handbook